translate/pootle/docs/server/commands.rst

 .. versionadded:: 2.5

-With the ``--modified-since`` option it is possible to give a change identifier (from the output of ``latest_change_id``) to specifically indicate which changes need to be synced to disk.
+With the ``--modified-since`` option it is possible to give a change identifier (from the output of :ref:`commands#latest_change_id`) to specifically indicate which changes need to be synced to disk.
 This will override Pootle on what has/hasn't been synced to disk, and specifically those changes will be synced.
 Note that bulk changes (from uploads and version control actions) don't yet record fine-grained changes, and these will therefore not be synced to disk.
 However, these should already be on disk, since those actions always sync to disk anyway.

 .. _commands#update_stores: